totonga/odsbox-jaquel-mcp/TOOLS_GUIDE.md

         "outer_join",
         "aggregates"
     ],
-    "description": "Use get_query_pattern tool with one of these names" }
+    "description": "Use query_get_pattern tool with one of these names" }
 ```